-Join Tim Grey for an in-depth discussion in this video Working with photos, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Working with photos, part of Learning Windows 8.

 With a digital camera or even just a mobile phone, that's equipped with a camera. …You're able to record your memories.
 And of course you're going to want to …preserve those memories and perhaps look back on those memories from time to time. …And for that we can use the Photos Application in Windows 8. …It enables you to manage your photos or view your. …Photos, and even share your photos quickly and easily. …Let's take a look at how we can download images from your camera and then review …them using the Photos application.
 I'll start off by clicking on the Photos …tile on the Start screen, and that will launch the Photos application.…